rotemasud/email-processor-microservices/MONITORING.md

    - Ensure the workspace URL is correct

 2. **Check IAM Permissions**:
-   - Grafana role has `aps:QueryMetrics` permission
+   - Grafana ECS task role has `aps:QueryMetrics` permission
+   - SigV4 authentication is enabled in the datasource

 ### Dashboard Shows No Data